AzizBoussarsar/Livrili/README.md

 ## About This Project
 You can browse items or select an item from the showcase.
 You can store your information for faster purchase.
-You can view your orders and change your account settings.
+You can view your orders.
-You cant add products to your favorites list
 You can add items to your cart
 You can track your item delivery
 You can search items.